Immigration to Belarus

 The people of Belarus are called Belarusians.
 They come from various different origins and have a history that goes back a very long time.
 They have their own language and customs that make them special.
 Over time, they’ve faced challenges but have kept their unique culture alive.
 Many Belarusians used to live in the countryside and some still do, while others live in cities.
 They enjoy things like art, books, and music that show their history.
 Nowadays, Belarusians are part of modern life and the global world, working to make their country better.
 Belarusians are known for their diverse and resilient nature.
 The Belarusian people are known for their ability to adapt and overcome challenges.
 They have a strong connection to their traditions and language.
 Overall, they are a people with a rich cultural heritage and a strong sense of identity.

 People in Belarus wear special clothes that show their history and culture.
 Women wear long skirts, decorated blouses, and colorful scarves.
 Men wear shirts with designs, pants, and belts.
 These clothes are important because they show the Belarusian way of dressing and their traditions.
 Most Belarusians like food.
 Traditional Belarusian cuisine includes dishes like draniki (potato pancakes), kalduny (dumplings), and borscht (beet soup).
 Food is important in their culture and they often eat together.
 In Belarus, most people follow Christianity, with the Eastern Orthodox Church and Roman Catholicism being the main ones.
 Other than Christianity, religions including Judaism, Islam, and different types of Protestantism are followed in Belarus.
+Belarusians are generally welcoming to foreigners.
+They are known for their friendliness and hospitality towards visitors from other countries.
+Most of the Belarusians are open and kind to people from different cultures.

 Job offers in Belarus